 St Blaise is committed to seeing every child flourish in our care.
 We love to see the children inspired and we are proud of how creative and innovative they are when using different technologies.
-The children and staff are constantly using the iPads, the laptops and other communication tools to help our learning and we have a wide range of strategies and resources in place to make sure every child is safe and secure when online.
+The children and staff are constantly using the iPads, the Chromebooks, PurpleMash and other interactive and online tools to help our learning flourish.

 Parent workshops and training are offered at regular intervals.
-Please support us in training our children to be responsible digital citizens, discerning web searchers, respectful commentators and thoughtful authors.
+Please support us in training our children to be safe and responsible users of technology and online resources.

 The IT Policy can be found on the policies page as can the IT staff use policy.